top of page

 Developing a daily routine can significantly improve the lives of elderly people, giving them a renewed feeling of purpose and clarity.
 Consistent activities such as fixed mealtimes, medication reminders, time for social interaction, physical exercise, and a regular bedtime can help to develop a stable framework that fosters stability.
 This systematic method not only reduces anxiety but also improves both mental and physical health, especially for people coping with cognitive disorders such as dementia or Alzheimer's disease.
 When elders have a predictable schedule, it helps to lessen feelings of confusion and disorientation, nurturing a comforting sense of security in their everyday lives.

 The SimpliTend smartphone application is a thoughtfully designed tool that helps elders and their caregivers develop a comprehensive and personalized care plan.
 The plan encompasses essential elements such as medication management, social activities, and scheduling doctor’s appointments.
 By storing the care plan directly on the senior's phone, it enables them to adhere to a structured routine even when at home alone.
 SimpliTend also allows family caregivers to remotely monitor the care plan, enabling them to intervene and provide assistance as needed.
 Family caregivers can also update the care plan remotely, such as modifying the dosage and schedule of medications or the timing of social activities.
+Please see our video on how to set up medication or activity reminders for seniors.

 Senior care information can be viewed via both senior and caregiver mobile apps